[Column] Rubber O Cement and the underground structure of San Francisco experimental music

 This attitude resonates with post-punk DIY culture, but it’s not just anti-commercialism.
 Rather, it appears as a technological quest to control sound itself.

 The recording method is also different from traditional album production, focusing on live recording and on-site recording.
-There is a strong tendency to keep editing to a minimum and leave the sounds of the events as they are.
+There is a strong tendency to keep editing to a minimum and leave the sound as it happened.

 The production process itself functions as part of the work.